 What is Anther?

 The anther is a part of a flower, which is bilobed and sac-like in structure.
 In flower, anther is the part of the stamen that is a male reproductive part.
 Stamen comprises a long, narrow or stalk-like filament which carries the anther at its tip.
 An anther consists of microsporangia which produce pollen grains by the meiotic cell division.

 There are several discoveries that have led to the discovery of producing haploid plantlets by the anther culture.
-Many scientists have contributed to let us know more about this technique by their experiments.
+Many scientists have contributed to know more of this technique by their experiments.

 |Year of discovery||Discovered by||Name of the discovery|

 |1921||Bergner||Introduced the existence of haploids in Datura stramonium|

 |1953||W.Tulecke||Introduced the proliferation of haploid callus from the mature pollen grains of Ginkgo biloba|

 |1966||Guha and S.C.
 Maheshwar||Confirmed the origin of haploid plantlets from the anther|

 |1967||Bourgin and Hitsch||Discovered the full-fledged haploid plants from the Nicotiana tabacum.|